necroware/sbcms/README.md

 # CMS Logic Scheme for Sound Blaster 2.0

-The final revision of the original Sound Blaster, the Sound Blaster 2.0 was released in October 1991.
-It supported two kinds of synthesizers OPL2 (Adlib) and Creative Music System (CMS), which used the same technology as various gaming consoles and personal computers of that time.
-There were not many games, which supported CMS, however there were some very famous among them, like Monkey Island.
+The final revision of the original Sound Blaster, the *Sound Blaster 2.0* was released in October 1991.
+It supported two kinds of synthesizers *OPL2 (Adlib)* and *Creative Music System (CMS)*, which used the same technology as various gaming consoles and personal computers of that time.
+There were not many games, which supported CMS, however there were some very famous among them, like *Monkey Island*.
 We all know from back in the days how OPL2/3 sounds like, but if you also always wanted to know how CMS sounds like, you have to buy an old Creative Sound Blaster 1.0, 1.5 or 2.0.
 Unfortunately as soon as OPL2 found its way to the sound cards of that time, CMS died quickly.
 Where the Sound Blaster 1.0 had